sara62/BlockOpenCV/README.md

 ----------------------

  Lots of thanks to the core cinder team.
 Without them none of this would be possible.
+Cinder + OpenCV = <3